opentensor/developer-docs/docs/questions-and-answers.md

 ### So where does the blockchain come in?

-The subtensor blockchain records all the key activity of all the subnets in its ledger.
-It also continuously runs an algorithm called Yuma Consensus (YC), which determines the TAO to be emitted throughout the network and harvested by miners, validators, stakers, and subnet creators.
+The blockchain records all the key activity of the subnets in its ledger.
+It also continuously runs an algorithm called Yuma Consensus (YC).
+YC takes in rankings of the subnet's miners by the subnet's validators, and computes the TAO emitted to miners, validators, stakers, and subnet creators.

-Rankings of the subnet miners set by the subnet validators are input to YC, which  computes the harvest for each party, and emits TAO to their wallets.

 ### Do subnets talk to each other?